 - Affirm: The HSJ agrees that the SMRT denial was appropriate and affirms the decision. - Overturn: The HSJ disagrees with the SMRT denial and overturns the decision in favor of the client. - Dismiss: The HSJ dismisses the client's appeal because the client did not appear for the hearing, or the case was resolved in the client's favor due to additional information SMRT received as part of the appeal.

-Of the 692 referrals that were denied, 42 (about 6%) were appealed.
-The DHS Appeals Division ruled on these appeals as follows:
+The DHS Appeals Office ruled on these appeals as follows: